-The ability to handle various types of data, non-linear data, and work well for both classification and regression are not the only reasons why we chose decision trees.
-Decision trees can be fully visualized as shown in Figure 2 [SKLearn 2019], which makes them both very easy to understand and equally easy to explain.
-We now go over the contents of each decision node.
+we now go over the contents of each decision node as shown in the figure.
 Class is the majority class with the dataset for that point in the decision tree.
 Colors (green = versicolor, orange = setosa, purple = virgincia) are also used to show this with white indicating no majority.
-The values section shows the exact distribution of each class within a zone of the tree, while the sample is the total number of samples in that part of the tree.
+The values section shows the exact distribution of each class within a zone of the tree, while the sample is the total number of samples (as part of training set) in that part of the tree.
 The Gini, a measure of statistical dispersion, is the value that shows how effective a decision node is.
 The farther down a decision tree you go the lower the Gini will generally become with leaf nodes always having a Gini of 0.
 At the top (except in leaves), is the Boolean decision for the decision node.
-As an example, take a
+As an example, take a an iris with the a petal-length of 5.13 and a petal-width of 1.46.
+Stating from the root, since 5.13 is greater

 TABLE 15.
 The table shows the frequencies of each symbol in a sample line.
 It is important to note how sparse the matrix is as this is the case with many if not all lines.